 Aside from the presence of a traditional lacing system, some weightlifting shoes also come with a strap or two that serve as additional security and support.

 - The standard weightlifting shoes have one strap that goes across the midfoot—particularly the instep.
 It constricts the upper unit to keep your foot secure and free from potential wobbling or sliding inside the shoe.

 - If another strap is present, then it means that more tension would be given to the ball of the foot, securing it further.
 This design is handy for professional weightlifters.

-- The style of a shoe also affects sizing.
+- The style of a shoe also affects the sizing.
 So if it is made to have a narrower or snugger fit, you may have to go up a size than you usually do.

-Frequently asked questions about weightlifting shoes
+Frequently asked questions

 Why are weightlifting shoes so expensive?

 As they aim to provide a wealth of benefits for athletes, weightlifting shoes utilize the materials of higher quality.
 These include leather, wood, and thermoplastic polyurethane (TPU).
-The shoes also have a more reinforced structure due to the use of durable chassis.
+These shoes also have a more reinforced structure due to the use of durable chassis.

 For some, the price is a huge factor that will influence their choice of weightlifting shoes.
-If this is the case for you, then avoid going for the cheapest pair as they typically do not last long and you might need to buy another one to replace them after a while.
+If this is the case for you, then avoid going for the cheapest pair as they typically do not last long and you might need to buy another one to replace them after a short while.

 If you are just establishing your foray into weightlifting and you are not that committed yet, you would be better off with a mid-priced pair of weightlifting shoes so that it wouldn’t be a waste of money if your interest wanes.